OscarBennich/windows-terminal-setup-how-to/README.md

 - Go to the [Nerd Fonts website](https://www.nerdfonts.com/font-downloads)
 - Download the [Hack Nerd font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/Hack.zip)
 - Unzip the folder
-- Open up the "Font settings" in Windows (search for fonts)
+- Open up the "Font settings" (search for "fonts" in Windows)
 - Drag and drop all the `.ttf` files from the unzipped hack folder into the "Add fonts" square:

   ![image](https://github.com/OscarBennich/windows-terminal-setup-how-to/assets/26872957/e3ebfe1f-550e-43e4-8cba-5ef587be4677)